|

 A

-volunteer mediator must undergo a rigorous 30 hr training, usually
+volunteer mediator must undergo a rigorous 30 hr classroom and

-held over two weekends, covering the basics of conflict resolution
+the basics of conflict resolution principles, our 6-step

-principles, our 6-step facilitative mediation model, an introduction
+facilitative mediation model, an introduction to our referring

-to our referring courts and forms used in each forum, and
+courts and forms used in each forum, and participation in mediation

-commitment to serve as a CMC mediator for one year.
+cost is his/her contractual commitment to serve as a CMC mediator for

 General